OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/README.md

-# Office Add-ins: Build an Office add-in using modern JavaScript tools and techniques - 300 Level
+# Office Add-ins: Build an Office Add-in using modern JavaScript tools and techniques - 300 Level

-This folder contains demos for the Build an Office add-in using modern JavaScript tools and techniques module.
+This folder contains demos for the Build an Office Add-in using modern JavaScript tools and techniques module.

 ## Demos